wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 ### What do I do if I sign out of the freemium cluster?

-* If you have invited yourself and created an account, you can log in and using your username and password and access the same link.
+* If you have invited yourself and created an account, log in using your username and password.
 * Save the link that you used to access the Wavefront Service dashboard and restart your Spring Boot application.
-Next, click the link you saved to access the dashboard.
+Next, paste the link you saved into a browser to access the dashboard.
 * If you deleted the `~/.wavefront_freemium` file that was saved in the home directory, a new account is created and you will not be able to access the old link you saved to view your existing data.

 ### How do I get help?